Skip to main content

 This is one of our specialist pages inside the wider charter marketing offering.
 If you need the full picture first, start there.

-See the full charter marketing page →Quick answer
+See the full charter marketing page →

 What is the most effective channel for selling empty legs?

-The most effective empty leg distribution combines retargeting audiences built from past site visitors and enquirers, SEO for route-specific and last-minute searches, and a direct email list of warm buyers.
+The most effective empty leg distribution combines retargeting audiences built from past site visitors and enquirers, SEO for route-specific and last-minute searches, and a direct email list of warm customers.
 Aggregator listings alone create price pressure and no brand relationship — which is why operators with their own distribution channel sell at better margins.

 Fit check